asgardeo/asgardeo-auth-react-sdk/README.md

 When the `responseMode` is set to `form_post`, the authorization code is sent in the body of a `POST` request as opposed to in the URL.
 So, the Single Page Application should have a backend to receive the authorization code and send it back to the Single Page Application.

-The backend can then inject the authorization code into a JavaSCript variable while rendering the webpage in the server side.
+The backend can then inject the authorization code into a JavaScript variable while rendering the webpage in the server side.
 But this results in the authorization code getting printed in the HTML of the page creating a **threat vector**.

 To address this issue, we recommend storing the authorization code in a server session variable and providing the Single Page Application a separate API endpoint to request the authorization code.
 The server, when the request is received, can then respond with the authorization code from the server session.